sadeq220/docs/observability/prometheus/README.md

 1.  `<basename>_count`: Tracks how many times the event occurred (behaves like a Counter).
 2.  `<basename>_sum`: Tracks the total sum of all observed values (e.g., total seconds spent).
 3.  `<basename>{quantile="0.95"}` (Optional): If you enable quantiles (percentiles), it generates even more series (one for each quantile you define).

+!WARNING: quantile time series have performance cost, because they are calculated at Instrumented App

 ### Cumulative Counter
 metric types: summary, counter